Sanjana485/Car-Damage-Detection-using-Detectron/README.md

-# Vehicle-Damage-Detection-using-Detectron
+# Car-Damage-Detection-using-Detectron
-Vehicle Damage Detection in Machine Learning Using Detectron, OpenCV
+Car Damage Detection in Machine Learning Using Detectron, OpenCV